Eligarf/avoid-notice/README.md

 ![Total Downloads](https://img.shields.io/github/downloads/eligarf/avoid-notice/total?color=blue&label=total%20downloads)
 # PF2e Avoid Notice

-A module for [FoundryVTT](https://foundryvtt.com) that shows results of initiative stealth check vs combatant perception DCs on the initiative messages when *Begin Encounter* is pressed.
+A module for [FoundryVTT](https://foundryvtt.com) that shows results of initiative stealth check vs combatant perception DCs on the initiative messages when *Begin Encounter* is clicked.

 ## Initiative messages
-When *Begin Encounter* is pressed on the combat tracker, this module appends results of checking the initiative stealth value against the non-allied combatants to the initiative roll message, grouped by detection status: `Unnoticed`, `Undetected`, and `Observed`.
+When *Begin Encounter* is clicked on the combat tracker, this module appends GM-visible results of checking the initiative stealth value against the non-allied combatants to the initiative roll message, grouped by detection status: `Unnoticed`, `Undetected`, and `Observed`.
 The numbers by each listed token in the groups shows the difference between the stealth initiative roll and the perception DC of that token. `Unnoticed` and `Undetected` status means that the token rolling initiative was not observed by the listed tokens, so the number listed will be zero or positive.
 Tokens listed in the `Observed` group are able to observe the stealth-using token.

 ![image](https://github.com/Eligarf/avoid-notice/assets/16523503/194d98aa-5a60-4564-9971-e368fa5b83f9)

 In the above, Amiri's stealth roll of 16 was successful against *monster* and *creature*, who had perception DC's of 10 and 13.
 It was not successful against *beast* or *grumpkin*, who in turn had perception DC's of 17 and 20.
+The deltas are there to inform the GMs should they want to take addtional factors such as cover into consideration.

 An *Unnoticed* setting controls whether or not to use `Unnoticed` rather than `Undetected` for stealth checks that beat both the target's perception DC and initiative. `Undetected` is always used if the stealth initiative roll beats the target's perception DC but doesn't beat the target's initiative roll.